Skip to main content

 After the Crash sponsors

-After the Crash 2025 is delivered in partnership with our sponsors Alderstone Solicitors, Hodge Jones & Allen, Horwich Cohen Coghlan (HCC) Solicitors, Hugh James, Irwin Mitchell, JMW Solicitors and Slater and Gordon.
+After the Crash 2026 is delivered in partnership with our sponsors Alderstone Solicitors, Hodge Jones & Allen, HCC Solicitors, Irwin Mitchell, JMW Solicitors and Slater and Gordon.

 Click here to read about our sponsor partners.